Cady fired Leonard months ago.

 It does start out a little gory, but then improves.
 I hope you will not only read it, but talk about it and encourage others to read it too.
 Jan 22, David rated it it was amazing.
 Great Book by Dr. Brown, an action filled fiction that should be converted into a movie.
 This has a bunch of Musim characters who actually are good people :.

 Apr 28, L. Archaeological findings often bring the dead back to life and in many cases the truth to light as well.
 When Dr. Gerald Hanson receives an early morning phone call from one of his colleagues, Frank Tones, urging him to make haste to an old dig on Nubia, Hansen is immediately intrigued.
 Frank was known to have done some questionable things, but he is always able to find unexpected treasures during his excavations.

-go to site He has been raised on archaeology digs, and is comfortable with them, but he does not like or trust Frank.
+He has been raised on archaeology digs, and is comfortable with them, but he does not like or trust Frank.
 After his mother death a few years previous, he has turned more towards religion, and his relationship with his father has strengthened.
 Witty and jovial, they make their way to Nubia, only to find themselves in a land devoid of luxuries.

 When they reach the camp, they find an unexpected visitor.
 Mardle, Director of Archaeology and Anthropology for Oxford is also there.
 A comrade and close friend to Frank he is visiting for a game of chess.
 Frank assures Gerald that the information he has will not be shared with Mardle, but when an argument ensues a bit later, Frank refuses to even talk to Gerald until morning.